shayandavoodii/CepstralCoefficients.jl/README.md

 ### Plotting

 In order to probe the results, it is better to visualize it.
-In this subsection, the time series are plotted in two different colors tones each of which represents a cluster.
+In this subsection, the time series are plotted in two different color tones each of which represents a cluster.

 ```julia
 colortones = ["#E46262" "#2C8EF6" "#CD6969" "#408BDA" "#B57070" "#5387BF" "#9E7777" "#6784A3" "#877E7E" "#7A8188"]